Run directly with npx

 Options:

---dir <directory> - twist directory (default: current directory)Example:
+-d, --dir <directory> - twist directory (default: current directory)Example:

 plot lint --dir ./my-twist

-Deploy an twist to Plot.
+Deploy a twist to Plot.

 plot deploy [options]